 Section 75540 of the California Water Code requires that the District Board establish a zone or zones where a groundwater charge is to be implemented.
 The Code specifically states that a single zone may include the entire District and in May 1993 the Board established the entire District as one zone.
-This determination may be amended in the future, but lacking any evidence to the contrary, in the 2015-2016 year the entire District will remain as a single zone in regard to any groundwater charge.
+This determination may be amended in the future, but lacking any evidence to the contrary, in the 2016-2017 year the entire District will remain as a single zone in regard to any groundwater charge.

 Section 75561 of the California Water Code further requires the Engineering Investigation to include a finding related to the amount of water the District is obligated by contract to purchase.
 At this time the District has no contractual obligation to purchase water for the replenishment of the groundwater supplies.
 However, instead we recharge local surface water and cooperate with local and regional agencies to recharge the aquifer.
 The District works with San Bernardino Valley Municipal Water District (Valley) to spread excess allocation State Project Water in the District's spreading basins.
-In the past the District has also utilized reserves to offset the cost of water purchases which have spread in its basins.
-Due to the limited availability of imported water the District has not purchased water this year.
+During 2016 the District spread approximately 6,100 acre-ft of State Project Water purchased by East Valley Water District and the City of Loma Linda.

-Based on the results of the 2016 Engineering Investigation, the San Bernardino Valley Water Conservation District finds that:
+Based on the results of the 2017 Engineering Investigation, the San Bernardino Valley Water Conservation District finds that: